cslawrence01/recipe-text-microservice/README.md

 The service will also return a success message to the caller after the text file has been created.

+If you wish to use this microservice, please download the text-microservice.py file.

 ## **How to programmatically request data:**

 To request data from this service please make sure you initiate a connection to